mattduffield/frontendcreator/docs/tutorials/container-part-1.md

 </div>
 ```

 Before we move on, notice how we are using inline styles to help us with styling this page.
-We could have taken this further and replaced some of the classes that we have on the elements.
-Just remember that you can do this either by setting the style attribute on the element itself or by providing some CSS.
-Both of these approaches do no require any interpolation or bindings.
+This is done more for seeing what the layout looks like in the designer more than anything else.

+The best practice would be to take the style and create a new sheet in the Style editor.
+Refer to the following tutorial if you would to do that.
+Just remember that you will not see the styles applied until you *Preview* your screen.

+Another approach, but less recommended, is by setting the the styles attribute of individual elements.
+This is not very flexible as you will not be able to use CSS to affect styles that have been applied at the element level.

+--> video here <--

 Here is a recap of each of the elements that were added and settings.

+###Element Classes
-In each element we set specific classes and styles.
-The following is a breakdown for each element:
+The following is a breakdown for each element on the screen with its corresponding *class* values:

 Element | Host | Class
 --- | --- | --- |---